OSGConnect/connectbook/is-it-for-you.md

 &nbsp;

-As usual, you can direct any questions using the help desk, or just send email to [user-support@opensciencegrid.org](mailto:support@opensciencegrid.org).
+As usual, you can direct any questions using the help desk or by sending email to [user-support@opensciencegrid.org](mailto:support@opensciencegrid.org).